take-aalsma-sogeti/bootcamp-jenkins-example/README.md

 ***

-# Additional tutorials on Jenkins
+# Additional tutorials / references on Jenkins

 [../Back to ToC](#table-of-contents)